ucsf-deb/bifs/README.rst

 efficient way by transforming to a space in which the degrees of freedom can, at least approximately, be treated independently.
-For a large class of images, transforming to a Fourier space representation apears to accomplish this quite well.
+For a large class of images, transforming to a Fourier space representation appears to accomplish this quite well.
-And to emphasize a point that sometimes arises as a point of confusion regarding this method, the goal is NOT to find a transform that results in a parsimonious representation of the image but one that reults in independence of the modes, so that the optimization step can be performed independently on the modes, greatly increasing effiency.
+And to emphasize a point that sometimes arises as a point of confusion regarding this method, the goal is NOT to find a transform that results in a parsimonious representation of the image, but one that results in independence of the modes, so that the optimization step can be performed independently on the modes, greatly increasing efficacy.

 Installation